From 200 Km to 300 Km Brevet – Story of my second brevet

 - Two water bottles

-- ID cards and some cash (Not more than INR 2000 and that too in change)
+- ID cards and some cash (That too in change)

 **Require by ACP: Mandatory things need to be carried as advised by Audax Club Parisien